overlookerjs/overlooker/README.md

 In addition, you can use the received data to compare them with previous profiles, while receiving a report on what has changed on your pages.

-As a tool for performance tests, there is an opportunity to set threshholds that will limit the degradation of performance on your project and help you track what exactly led to them.
+As a tool for performance tests, there is an opportunity to set thresholds that will limit the degradation of performance on your project and help you track what exactly led to them.

 * [Installation](#installation)